 Extensive experience with method development / optimization / troubleshooting using Charged Aerosol Detection (CAD).

-LC-MS and GC-MS for analysis of genotoxic impurities at ppm levels.
-Cost efficient strategy for monitoring them.
+LC-MS and GC-MS is available for quantitative analysis of genotoxic impurities (GTIs) at ppm levels.
+These techniques provide a robust and cost efficient strategy for monitoring GTIs of interest.

 Method Verification / Validation